 The Economic Efficiency Principle

 The Economic Efficiency Principle recognizes that the size of the economic pie matters.
 It also recognizes that we get the kind of society for which we provide incentives.
 If we provide incentives for work and investment, we get more of them and therefore, a larger economic pie to work with.
 The most efficient economic system will, by definition, produce the greatest average wealth and income for society.
-In general, absent market failures such as those described below, we believe that a free market based system will be the most efficient.
+In general, absent market failures such as those described below, we believe that a free-market-based system will be the most efficient.

 The Economic Efficiency Principle suggests public policy solutions that emphasize a reliance on free markets unless there are substantial market failures in the form of externalities, public goods, or anti-competitive behavior.

-Externalities are situations where one person’s consumption or production of a good or service affects other unrelated parties.
+Externalities are situations where one person’s consumption or production of a good or service affects unrelated third parties.
 Pollution is the classic example of a negative externality.
 Vaccine usage is an example of a positive externality.

 Public goods are those where one person’s consumption of the good does not diminish the amount of the good available for others to consume or where others cannot be kept from consuming the good without paying for it.
 National defense is the classic example of a public good.
 Basic scientific research also falls under this category.

 Anti-competitive behavior, in the form of monopolies or monopolistic behavior, is controlled by the Justice Department using the Clayton Act and the Sherman Act, and by the Federal Trade Commission.
 The problem for these regulators and the courts is distinguishing between monopolistic behavior and market success.
-The classic examples of monopolistic behavior were the oil, banking and railroad trusts that were the motivation for much of the legislation mentioned above.
+The classic examples of monopolistic behavior were the oil, banking, and railroad trusts that were the motivation for much of the legislation mentioned above.
 In recent years there has been a tendency to ignore anti-competitive behavior unless it affects consumers by raising prices.
 In the digital age this point of view has become increasingly shortsighted.
-The “price” consumers pay for digital services often takes the form of the information they knowingly or unknowingly share with the provider of the service.
+The “price” consumers pay for digital services often takes the form of information they knowingly or unknowingly share with the provider of the service.

 Finally, the method for intervention should be as market-like as possible.
-Therefore, we favor requirements for disclosure and taxes over direct regulation and we favor government subsidized services over government provided services.
+Therefore, we favor requirements for disclosure and taxes over direct regulation and we favor government-subsidized services over government-provided services.

 The Equity or Fairness Principle

-The Equity, or fairness, Principle recognizes that for a variety of reasons, not the least of which is securing the consent of the governed, we care about the distribution of wealth and income.
+The Equity, or Fairness, Principle recognizes that for a variety of reasons, not the least of which is securing the consent of the governed, we care about the distribution of wealth and income.
 We also care about equality of opportunity; social mobility; the extent to which people are rewarded for their industriousness, forbearance, and risk taking; and the extent to which people bear responsibility for the consequences of their own actions.
 All of these factors are, in our minds, aspects of equity or fairness and governments that fail to take them all into account risk losing the consent of the governed.

 Despite what some think, the ideal Rawlsian society is not likely to be a society with total income and wealth equality.
 As a consequence of removing all incentives for work and investment, such a society would be desperately poor.
 It would also lack those other aspects of fairness mentioned above such as reward for individual effort and sacrifice and personal responsibility.